-At its Worldwide Developers Conference (WWDC), Apple announced it will begin shipping Macs with its own custom Apple Silicon processors instead of Intel chips.
-These are based on ARM designs, something Apple already uses in its iPhones and iPads.
+At its Worldwide Developers Conference (WWDC), Apple announced it will begin shipping Macs with its own custom Apple Silicon processors instead of Intel chips, something that was confirmed at the company’s “One More Thing” event in November.
+These chips are based on ARM designs, something Apple already uses in its iPhones and iPads.

 Why is it making this change?
-And what can you expect from a new ARM Mac?
+And what can you expect from a new Apple Silicon Mac?
 We have the answers to your questions right here.

 Why is Apple moving away from Intel?